 - 1. Open the enclosure door. - 2.
 Terminal block TB2 (pins 1,3,5,7) includes connections for DC power (DCIN+, DCIN-) and battery/ solar power (BATT+, BATT-).
 The internal battery (which is also used with solar power) has its own internal connectors. - Plug in TB2 (pins 1,3,5,7) to activate DC or battery/solar power.
-If your device uses an internal battery and it is not connected, connect it as discussed in Connecting the Main Battery Pack. - Unplug TB2 (pins 1,3,5,7) to deactivate DC or battery/solar power.
+If your device uses an internal battery and it is not connected, connect it as discussed in 2.8.3 Connecting Battery Power. - Unplug TB2 (pins 1,3,5,7) to deactivate DC or battery/solar power.

-This turns on (or shuts OFF) power from either an external power supply or from the battery pack/solar panel.
+This turns on (or shuts OFF) power from either an external power supply or the battery pack/solar panel.